 HE symptoms can range from mild to severe and can vary from person to person.
 Symptoms can develop rapidly or slowly over a period of time.
 Patients with HE can have both physical symptoms and reduced mental function.

 - personality or mood changes

 - stale or sweet odour on the breath

 - poor concentration

 - change in sleep patterns

-- worsening of handwriting or small hand movements.
+- worsening of handwriting or small hand movement

 - unusual movements or shaking of hands or arms